The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 Cross the Mongolian – Russian border in the early morning, spending a few hours in Sukhebaatar (Mongolia) and Naushki (Russia) for immigration and customs formalities.

-The afternoon is spent on the train as it meanders through the southern plains of Siberia, following the Selenge river to Ulan-Ude and stopping at a number of remote small villages.
-Arrive into Ulan-Ude late evening around 21:30 and transfer to a 3* Hotel, where you will stay three nights.
+The rest of the night is spent on the train as it meanders through the southern plains of Siberia, following the Selenge river to Ulan-Ude and stopping at a number of remote small villages.
+Arrive into Ulan-Ude early morning around 06:20 and transfer to a 3* Hotel, where you will stay three nights.

 As the capital of Russia’s Buryatia republic Ulan-Ude has a unique mix of the Buryat and Russian people and their culture, of Orthodox and Buddhist religions and Soviet industrial planning.